 Our experienced compliance professionals can help you navigate your own set of regulations based on your operations and location.
 Another benefit of trusting Canna Advisors with your compliance concerns is the team’s broad network of relationships and track record of industry advocacy.
 The Canna Team can connect you with with committees, lobbyists, and other resources to help refine regulations so they’re more favorable to business in your area.

-In this business flawless compliance is of the utmost importance.
+In the cannabis industry, flawless compliance is of the utmost importance.
 As some of the first organizations to forge the path, the scrutiny is intense and opponents are looking for errors and waiting to catch mistakes to support their cause.
-Bringing the experienced compliance resources of Canna Advisors to your team can help you uphold this high standard and help build favorable impressions of the industry.
+Bringing the experienced compliance resources of Canna Advisors to your team can help you uphold this high standard and help build favorable impressions of the cannabis industry.

 Understanding the Compliance Environment

 From the licensing process to renewing your license is a big area of risk.
-The window of time to submit to renew or report changes to ownership, personnel or location is very specific.
+The window of time to submit for renewal or report changes to ownership, personnel, or location is very specific.
 If employee badges expire, for example, and they are still working, you will be hit with big fines.

 Common Infractions & Changes in Regulations

-It is important to conduct external audits of compliance on at least a quarterly basis, along with full internal audits and internal spot checks for inventory and cash.
+It is important to conduct external business compliance audits at least on a quarterly basis, along with full internal audits and internal spot checks for inventory and cash.
 There should also be full audits directly after new regulation has passed, before implementation is required.